Column01/Digital-Surface-Mapper/README.md

 Open the `.ino` file in the arduino IDE and select the correct COM port, and arduino version.
 Then just upload the sketch and it should be ready to go.

 The arudino code is modified from a project by Paweł Stawicki.
-You can see it hosted on github here: https://github.com/stawel/dialIndicatorToSerial
+You can see it hosted on github [here](https://github.com/stawel/dialIndicatorToSerial)

 ### Using the python script